nxrighthere/ENet-CSharp/README.md

 #### Peer
 Contains a managed pointer to the peer.

-`Peer.IsSet` returns the state of the managed pointer.
+`Peer.IsSet` returns a state of the managed pointer.

-`Peer.ID` returns the ID of the peer.
+`Peer.ID` returns a peer ID.

-`Peer.Address` returns the address associated with the peer.
+`Peer.Address` returns a address associated with the peer.

-`Peer.State` returns the peer state described in the `PeerState` enumeration.
+`Peer.State` returns a peer state described in the `PeerState` enumeration.

-`Peer.RoundTripTime` returns the round trip time in milliseconds.
+`Peer.RoundTripTime` returns a round trip time in milliseconds.

-`Peer.PacketsSent` returns the total number of packets sent during the connection.
+`Peer.PacketsSent` returns a total number of packets sent during the connection.

-`Peer.PacketsLost` returns the total number of lost packets during the connection.
+`Peer.PacketsLost` returns a total number of lost packets during the connection.

-`Peer.BytesSent` returns the total number of bytes sent during the connection.
+`Peer.BytesSent` returns a total number of bytes sent during the connection.

-`Peer.BytesReceived` returns the total number of bytes received during the connection.
+`Peer.BytesReceived` returns a total number of bytes received during the connection.

 `Peer.Data` set or get the user-supplied data.
 Should be used with cast to data type.